 You may be thinking, "Hemp is just a fad...give it a few years, and it will eventually fade into the background."

-Although it seems like hemp and its benefits came flocking out of nowhere with the passing of the Farm Bill back in 2018, but it was actually a law for farmers to grow hemp seed in Jamestown Colony, Virginia—all the way back in 1619.
+Although it seems like hemp and its benefits came flocking out of nowhere with the passing of the Farm Bill back in 2018, it was actually a law for farmers to grow hemp seed in Jamestown Colony, Virginia, dating all the way back to 1619.

 Not only that, doctors prescribed cannabis itself up until the 20th century.
 It was even included in the United States Pharmacopoeia in 1850.

 Hemp's roots tie back to Central Asia.
-And from its records, it appears that China used hemp as fiber for rope around 2800 BCE.
+And from its records, it appears that China used hemp as fiber for ropes around 2800 BCE.
+Hemp has also been extensively used in Japan in the Jōmon and subsequent periods as an excellent material for ropes, nets, and clothing worn by the commoners.

 From there, it went on to the Mediterranean countries of Europe and spread throughout the rest of Europe during the Middle Ages.